aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/trouble-shooting.md

 If you see this error, please make sure you have entered the correct information during [cross account setup](./link-account/index.md), and then please wait for several minutes.

 Centralized Logging with OpenSearch uses [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) for cross-account access.
-This is the best practice to temporary access the AWS resources in your sub-account.
+This is the best practice to temporary access the AWS resources in your member account.
 However, these roles created during [cross account setup](./link-account/index.md) take seconds or minutes to be affective.